danielczech/targets-minimal/README.md

 **Things to note:**

-1. Due to time limitations, I have not yet written full documentation of all the functions in the code.
-I will do so on 2022-04-19.
-2. `source_id` is the Gaia source ID of the particular star within the current field of view (most don't have a name beyond this).
+1. `source_id` is the Gaia source ID of the particular star within the current field of view (most don't have a name beyond this).
-3. The minimal target selector does not take into account prior observations.
+2. The minimal target selector does not take into account prior observations.

 **Daemonisation:**